vishnraj/go-scraper/README.md

       --to string                    Email address to send message to

 Global Flags:
   -a, --agent string             User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")
-      --config string       config file (default is $HOME/.go-dynamic-fetch.yaml) --headless            Use headless shell
-  -i, --interval int        Interval (in seconds) to wait in between watching a selector (default 30)
-      --selectors strings   All selectors, in order of URLs passed in, to wait for -t, --timeout int         Timeout for context - if none is specified a default background context will be used (default -1) --urls strings        All URLs to watch
+      --config string            config file (default is $HOME/.go-dynamic-fetch.yaml) --headless                 Use headless shell -i, --interval int             Interval (in seconds) to wait in between watching a selector (default 30) --wait-selectors strings   All selectors, in order of URLs passed in, to wait for -t, --timeout int              Timeout for context - if none is specified a default background context will be used (default -1)
+      --urls strings             All URLs to watch
 ```

 # Examples